Skip to Main Content

 Treatments

-There are many treatment options for children.
+There are many treatment options for children with spinal birth defects.
 Treatment focuses on reducing pain, restoring function and correcting harmful abnormalities.
 Your child’s prognosis will depend on the severity of his or her condition.
-Treatments include:

 • Bracing.
-Some children with scoliosis respond well to the use of a brace, which keeps the spine in alignment as the child grows.
+Some children with congenital scoliosis respond well to the use of a brace, which keeps the spine in alignment as the child grows

-• Scoliosis.
-Riley at IU Health offers a multidisciplinary, comprehensive service to treat children with scoliosis.
-This approach includes evaluation of the breathing and nutrition status of the patient.
-Riley Children's Health offers the most advanced surgical treatments, including spinal cord monitoring and computer navigation of hardware.
+• Riley Children’s offers a multidisciplinary, comprehensive service to treat children with scoliosis.
+This approach includes evaluation of your child’s breathing and nutrition.
+Our surgeons know the most advanced surgical techniques including spinal cord monitoring and computer navigation of hardware.

 Key Points to Remember